JHRobotics/patcher9x/README.md

 ```

 ## Boot floppy
 Boot floppy now contain CD driver and few utilities to prepare system disk.
 If you wish run Windows Installer from boot floppy, add `/NM` switch to `setup.exe` (because of different memory manager, the setup cannot determine real RAM size).
 Utilities are listed in [boot/info.txt](boot/info.txt).
+I also included some useful drivers and utilities listed in [boot/extra.txt](boot/extra.txt).

 ## Patching installation media
 Copy the content of *win9x* folder (or *win95* - for Windows 95 or *win98* - for Windows 98)